Apple today announced it will host its 29th annual Worldwide

 No surprise (to me at least) on the dates or location.
 It seemed pretty clear last year that the move from San Francisco to San Jose was not temporary.

 Update: The WWDC 2018 website has a cool animated graphic.
 Make it big — it easily fills my 5K iMac display.
-Now, if we want to play Cupertino-ology, does the graphic offer any hints about planned announcements (like, say, a unified cross-platform set of UI frameworks for Mac and iOS) or it just a cool graphic?
+Now, if we want to play Cupertino-ology, does the graphic offer any hints about planned announcements (like, say, a unified cross-platform set of UI frameworks for Mac and iOS) or is it just a cool graphic?

 ★ Tuesday, 13 March 2018